brandonhundt/brandonhundt/_posts/2021-02-28-new-minneapolis-flag-after-george-floyd.md

 A water wheel must travel backwards in order to go forward.
 The four black branches remember the following significant events:

-*   We remember that the land Minneapolis now occupies is stolen from its original Lakota occupants.
+*   We remember that the land Minneapolis now occupies is stolen from its original Dakota occupants.
 *   We remember those that died in the violence of the workers strikes of the 1930s.
 *   We remember the vast inequities for people of color specifically through institutionalized acts of segregation in housing through the embrace of racial covenants and redlining.
 *   We remember the victims of police brutality, notably, but unfortunately not limited to Jamar Clark, Justine Diamond, Thurmin Blevins, and George Floyd.